jbouhier/vite-react-create-app/README.md

 hasn't been properly maintained for the past few years.
 Since then, the JavaScript ecosystem has changed with, for instance the [emergence of Vite build tool](https://2022.stateofjs.com/en-US/libraries/build-tools/), offering significant better performance over [Webpack](https://webpack.js.org/).

 This goal of this project is to address this lack for a simple solution.

+## Install
+- Clone this repo
+- Follow the rest 👇

 ## Requirements
 - [NodeJS v20+](https://nodejs.org/)
 - [Pnpm](https://pnpm.io/) package manager